syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Getting-Started.md

 </table>

 ## Configuring a simple GridGroupingControl
-This section will explain how to create a simple GridGroupingControl in WindowsForms application and some of the basic functionalities of it.
+This section will explain how to create a simple GridGroupingControl in Windows Forms application and some of the basic functionalities of it.

 ### Adding GridGroupingControl through Designer
 GridGroupingControl can be added through designer by following the below steps.